napari/napari.github.io/fundamentals/labels.md

 ## creating a new labels layer

-As you can edit a labels layer using the paintbrush and fill bucket, it is possible to create a brand new empty labels layers by clicking the new labels layer button above the layers list.
+As you can edit a `Labels` layer using the paintbrush and fill bucket, it is possible to create a brand-new empty labels layers by clicking the new labels layer button above the layers list.
 The shape of the new labels layer will match the size of any currently existing image layers, allowing you to paint on top of them.